 Swatantra

 Nagpur was a fundamental challenge to the conservative nationalists.
-In response, the veteran Madras Congress leader and former Governor-General Chakravarti Rajagopalachari joined the Andhra Congress peasant leader NG Ranga to form the Swatantra Party, in direct opposition to agricultural reform and the extremes of socialist planning.
+In response, the veteran Madras Congress leader and former Governor-General Chakravarti Rajagopalachari joined the Andhra Congress peasant leader NG Ranga to form the Swatantra Party, in direct opposition to agricultural reform and socialist planning in the countryside.
 Swatantra was a diverse and ultimately incoherent coalition involving mobilized, aspirant peasant-cultivators, portions of the business community, regional parties and malcontented aristocrats.
 These groups had individually conflicting interests, but all opposed Congress and the apparatus of socialist planning (Erdman 1967).
 Ultimately, however, Swatantra was led by Rajagopalachari, who was driven primarily by conservative nationalism rather than free market ideology.

 Often thought of as a liberal, Rajagopalachari indeed voiced his dissent against Congress because he felt that the overreach of the state was stifling personal freedoms: “[Swatantra] is an answer to the challenge of the so-called Socialism of the Indian Congress party.
 It is founded on the conviction that social justice and welfare can be attained through the fostering of individual interest and individual enterprise in all fields better than through State ownership and Government control.
 It is based on the truth that bureaucratic management leads to loss of incentive and waste of resources.”
 But his conception of freedom was grounded not in Lockean individualism but rather in Gandhi’s thought; dharma rather than the market opposed the inhuman bureaucratization of the planning project.
 His critiques of the Nehruvian state were phrased in these terms: